elliotjreed/php-package-template/README.md

 ### Static analysis

+Static analysis tools can point to potential "weak spots" in your code, and can be useful in identifying unexpected side-effects.

 [Phan](https://github.com/phan/phan) and [Psalm](https://psalm.dev/) are configured at their highest levels, meaning false positives are quite likely.

-All static analysis can be run by executing:
+All static analysis tests can be run by executing:

 ```bash
 composer static-analysis